philc/book-notes/four thousand weeks - oliver burkeman.md

 * "Any finite life -- even the best one you could possibly imagine -- is therefore a matter of ceaselessly waving goodbye to possibility."
-* "For Heidegger, this is the central challenge of human existence: since finitude defines our lives, he argues that living a truly authentic life -- becoming fully human --means facing up to that fact."
+* "For Heidegger, this is the central challenge of human existence: since finitude defines our lives, he argues that living a truly authentic life -- becoming fully human -- means facing up to that fact."
   * Instead, we earnestly try to spend most of our days busy and distract ourselves from this fact.
 * "We try to avoid the intimidating responsibility of having to decide what to do with our finite